-The order of the essays within each chapter of Volume 1 follows the arc of our authors’ differing backgrounds and perspectives.
-Bill’s essays lead off each chapter and provide a high-level perspective that reflects his background in the finance industry and the structured governance that comes with working in a highly regulated industry.
-Matt’s essays come next and his perspective on providing services to many customers simultaneously provides insight into a highly programmatic approach.
-Gary’s essays finish each chapter and his vast experience in the trenches as a hands-on cyber expert provides the reader with a treasure trove of lists and lessons that they can repeatedly reference.
+The order of the essays within each chapter follows the arc of our differing backgrounds and perspectives.
+Bill Bonney’s essays lead off each chapter and provide a high-level view that reflects his background in the finance industry and the structured governance that comes with working in a highly regulated industry.
+Matt Stamper’s essays come next, and his perspective on simultaneously providing services to many customers provides insight into a highly programmatic approach.
+Finally, Gary Hayslip’s essays finish each chapter, and his vast experience in the trenches as a hands-on cyber expert provides you with a treasure trove of lists and lessons that you can repeatedly reference.
+We deviate from this approach for Chapters 7, 12, and 20, where we provide a single, unified essay.

 Review of the book: CISO: Desk Reference Guide